madelynschaut/MS_Botany563/notebook-log.md

 Elapsed time: 42524.126 seconds
 ```

-ran bootstrap to map values on the best ML tree
+Then, I ran bootstrap to map values on the best ML tree
 ```
 ./raxml-ng --support --tree JTT.raxml.bestTree --bs-trees JTT_2.raxml.bootstraps --prefix JTT_3
 ```

-the following was returned:
+The following was returned:
 ```
 RAxML-NG was called at 01-May-2021 09:51:28 as follows: